Zone detection

 Setting up network zones

-1. Register a tag and mark it as a reference beacon.
+- Register a tag and mark it as an anchor.

-Reference beacons are more flexible; you can reassign network zones by moving tags without reconfiguring hotspots.
-See reference beacons for details.
+Anchors let you reassign network zones by moving tags without reconfiguring hotspots.
+See anchors for details.

 Network zones vs coordinate zones